-Click the link below to listen to 3 fascinating podcasts about Bletchley Park given by 3 expert researchers and writers into subject of the Government Code & Cypher School (GC&CS) during World War 2 at Bletchley Park and its post-war form as the Government Communications Headquarters (GCHQ).
+Click the link below to listen to 3 fascinating podcasts by expert researchers and writers about the Government Code & Cypher School (GC&CS) during the Second World War at Bletchley Park and its post-war iteration, the Government Communications Headquarters (GCHQ).

-The 3 podcasts about Bletchley Park are taken from the talks hosted in May by Warwick University Business School (WBS), who later made these talks freely available online.
+The three podcasts about Bletchley Park are taken from the talks hosted in May by Warwick University Business School (WBS), who later made these talks freely available online.

-I had the pleasure of attending the talks and have enjoyed the opportunity to listen to them again.
-I can wholeheartedly recommend that you listen.
+I had the pleasure of attending the talks and enjoyed the opportunity to listen to them again.
+You can listen to each podcast here (http://www.wbs.ac.uk/news/features/2012/07/03/Bletchley/Park/and).

 These talented writers are: